Learn something new every day More Info... by email

 Hera and Zeus produced Ares, or Mars, god of war.
 Mars is significant in Homer’s Iliad.
 He also had an affair with his half sister Aphrodite, much to the chagrin of Aphrodite’s husband Hephaestus.

-Hephaestus is blacksmith for the ancient Greek gods and sibling to Ares.
+Hephaestus is blacksmith for the gods and sibling to Ares.
 He is connected with fire and metal, and makes the lightening bolts thrown by Zeus.
 He is depicted as lame or hobbled.
 This hobbling is based on the actual practice of crippling skilled smiths to prevent them for leaving an area.
 Hephaestus, by way of compensation, is married to Aphrodite.

 Aphrodite has two mythological origins as one of the ancient Greek gods.
 She is either the daughter of Zeus and a minor goddess, or she arose from sea foam caused by the blood of Uranus.
 She is the quintessential goddess of love and beauty, also the mother of Eros.
 While some worshipped her, especially unrequited lovers, she is often thought to be mischievous; her reward of Helen to Paris caused the Trojan War.

 Zeus and Latona’s children Apollo and Artemis are twins.
 Apollo is the god of justice, wisdom and prophecy.
 He is linked to the sun, which he is said to love, and is also the inspiration for athletic contests.
-Among the ancient Greek gods, he is one of the best loved, as he tends to represent fairness and joy.
+Among the gods, he is one of the best loved, as he tends to represent fairness and joy.

 Artemis is the goddess of the hunt, though she is also sometimes associated with childbirth.
 She remains virginal and was worshipped by maidens.
 In contrast to Apollo, she is closely associated with the moon.